riconaranjo/COMP-3004-Notes/Sections/Section 6.md

 `// todo: fill this out`

 **Vertical integration:**
-- all components for a given use case are fully implemented
+- all components for a given use-case are fully implemented
 - these components are tested together
 - similar to prototyping, but prototypes are not releasable